n8n-io/n8n-docs/docs/integrations/builtin/core-nodes/n8n-nodes-base.ftp.md

 ### Download parameters

-- **Put Output File in Field**: Only available when you select the **Download** operation.
+This operation adds one new parameter: **Put Output File in Field**.
 Enter the name of the output binary field to put the file in.

 ### List parameters

-- **Recursive**: Only available when you select the **List** operation.
-Toggle that controls whether to return object representing all directories / objects recursively found within the FTP/SFTP server.
+This operation adds one new parameter: **Recursive**.
+Select whether to return an object representing all directories / objects recursively found within the FTP/SFTP server (turned on) or not (turned off).

 ### Rename parameters

-The rename operation adds two parameters:
+The Rename operation adds two parameters:

 - **Old Path**: Enter the existing path of the file you'd like to rename in this field.
 - **New Path**: Enter the new path for the renamed file in this field.

 ### Upload parameters

-The upload operation adds one new parameter: **Binary File**.
-Other parameters depend on your selection here.
+The Upload operation adds one new parameter: **Binary File**.
+Other parameters depend on your selection in this field.

-If you turn this control on, the node expects you to upload a binary file and displays the **Input Binary Field**.
+* If you turn this control on, the node expects you to upload a binary file and displays the **Input Binary Field**.
 Enter the name of the input binary field that contains the file you'll upload in this field.

-If you turn the **Binary File** control off, the node displays the **File Content**.
+* If you turn the **Binary File** control off, the node displays the **File Content** field.
 Enter the text content of the file you'll upload in this field.

 ## Node options